-The accounting and reporting policies of the City of Broken Arrow relating to the fund types included in the financial statements conform to generally accepted accounting principles.
+The accounting and reporting policies of the City relating to the fund types included in the financial statements conform to generally accepted accounting principles.
 Generally accepted accounting principles for municipalities are defined as those principles established by the Governmental Accounting Standards Board (GASB).